 Which one should you use?
 ATL, BTL, or TTL?

 The answer to this question depends on your business goals.
-If you’re looking to reach a wide audience quickly, then above-the-line marketing may be the best option.
+If you’re looking to reach a wide audience quickly, then above the line marketing may be the best option.

 However, if you’re looking to build relationships with potential customers or generate leads through your advertising message, BTL strategies may be more effective.
 And if you’re looking to use a mix of both, with a more integrated marketing approach then a total marketing approach may be the way to go.